Property Capital Allowances

 Within the CPSE, section 32 specifically pinpoints the area of Property Capital Allowances.
-This section looks to gain an understanding of the Vendors Capital Allowance position for the embedded fixtures, features & fittings, not the moveable furniture & equipment.
+This section looks to gain an understanding of the Vendors Capital Allowance position for the embedded fixtures and fittings, not the moveable furniture & equipment.

-Below is version 3.6 of the CPSE.1 sect 32 with guidance notes for each question:
+Below is version 3.8 of the CPSE.1 Section 32 with guidance notes for each question:

 32 CAPITAL ALLOWANCES

-- This requires only a yes or no answer, and is in respect of property inherent fixtures only, not moveable plant & machinery.
+- This requires only a yes or no answer and is in respect of property inherent fixtures only, not moveable plant & machinery e.g. chattels.

-- If the Seller does not pool the fixtures, no capital allowances can be claimed by the Purchaser or any future owners of the property in respect of those items.
-They will be lost entirely.
+- If the Seller could, but does not pool the fixtures, no capital allowances can be claimed by the Purchaser or any future owners of the property in respect of those items that could have been pooled by the seller.
+They will be lost forever.

 32.4 If you bought the Property and cannot pool any expenditure on plant and machinery fixtures:

-32.4.2 Please provide evidence that the most recent previous owner who was entitled to claim allowances pooled any expenditure on plant and machinery fixtures?
-Please answer the supplementary questions in enquiry 9 in respect of that previous owner's expenditure.
+(b) Please provide evidence that the most recent previous owner who was entitled to claim allowances pooled any expenditure on plant and machinery fixtures?
+Please answer the supplementary questions in enquiry 32.9 in respect of that previous owner's expenditure.